absolvent/gore-gulp/README.md

     "factory": function (config, pckgPromise, gulpInstance) {
         return function () {
             // this function is going to be passed to the gulp.task call
-            // config.baseDir is the host project directroy (the one that uses gore-gulp)
+            // config.baseDir is a directory of the host project (the one that uses gore-gulp)
-            // pckgPromise resolves to host project package.json contents
+            // pckgPromise resolves to host project's package.json contents
-            // gulpInstance is the host project gulp };
+            // gulpInstance is the host project's gulp };
     },
     "name": "task-name"